freeconf/site/content/en/docs/Reference/web-ui.md

 The Node implementation will get `reportCard` as a stream reader in whatever format is uploaded.

+## Serve Static Web Assets

+FreeCONF will let you serve static assests like HTML/JS/CSS/images with your application.

-## Custom Request/Response Handling
+## Register Custom Request Endpoints

-FreeCONF will let you serve static assests like HTML/JS/CSS/images as well as register custom web handlers to augment your RESTCONF API with straight REST or whatever you like.
+Have REST methods that cannot be captured in RESTCONF?
+Just register custom web handlers to augment your RESTCONF API with straight REST or gRPC or whatever you like.

 ## Reactive Using notifications